 We are very proud of our ongoing community outreach, particularly to higher risk and more vulnerable populations.
-We believe that there are several ways to bring improvement to our medical care including education.
+We believe that there are several ways to bring improvement to our medical care including through education.
 We offer community workshops to many residents including low income, non-English speakers, seniors, those with disabilities, those with chronic and complex illness, and many more.
 We continue to provide an increasing number of educational programs in both English and Spanish.
 Additionally, we offer specialty workshops on advanced care planning, patient safety and engagement for those with developmental and/or intellectual disabilities, maneuvering the healthcare system, polypharmacy & medication management among others.
+We have added regular virtual CTCPS COMMUNITY CONVERSATIONS to connect experts on COVID-19 and other healthcare topics directly with community members to make accurate, non-biased and evidence based information readily available.
 Our Nursing workshop is regularly presented to classes within the different schools of nursing all over the state.
 We also present a 1⁄2 day interprofessional workshop each semester at Quinnipiac University to their medical, nursing, OT, PT and other health science students.